caltechlibrary/andor/docs/about.md

 ### Web UI

-Five pages would need to be designed and implemented in HTML, CSS and JavaScript for our proof of concept.
+Five pages would need to be designed per collection and implemented in HTML, CSS and JavaScript for our proof of concept.

 1. Login and landing page
 2. Display List records (filterable by object state)